Creator mode is a LinkedIn profile feature launched in April 2021, to support content creators.

 Activity panel.

-If you post in a private group, that activity will be shown in your Activity panel, but only you and other members of the group will see that.
-Everyone else will see your last 6 public posts or shares.
+If you post in a private group, that activity will be shown in your Activity panel, but only you and other members of the group will see that (hence the blurred bits above – that’s for Espresso+ members only, sorry!).

 Can I use follow first mode without creator mode?